Collateral-Damage/Base-Repository/Community-Dev.md

 4. How important is teamwork to you?
 5. Favorite color?
 6. You have a problem with somebody else on the team, who do you notify and or handle the situation?
+7. Any extra information that we should know.

 These questions are designed as a way to get to know you - **not** to determine your eligibility in the team. **Everyone** is qualified to join!
 That said, please answer them semi-seriously so that we know where to place you without confusion.

+Welcome to the team!